KSchyogolev/demo-code/README.md

 # Demo Projects & Professional Portfolio

 This repository showcases a collection of demo code, proof-of-concepts, and highlights from professional projects.
-It demonstrates various technical skills, architectural patterns, and innovative solutions across different domains.

 ## 📁 Repository Structure